 Gloria first came to the the Sampath Lab in June 2019 as part of the Research Intensive Summer Experience (RiSE) program.
 She enjoys cooking, trying new foods, and being active.

-Emmanuel Marfo, accelerated MS 2019, currently a Research Associate at Oncodeva
+Emmanuel Marfo, accelerated MS 2019, Research Associate at Oncodeva

 Rohit Aita, Undergraduate Researcher and New Jersey Governor’s STEM Scholar, Genetics